t-firmware-section/pbctf2023_writeups/decompressme-2.md

 We exported the data from Wireshark to a binary file.

 ## Binwalk
-We tired to look for common headers using Binwalk with no success.
+We tried to look for common headers using Binwalk with no success.
-When we tried entropy analysing we saw that the beginning of the file had a completely different level.
+When we tried entropy analyzing we saw that the beginning of the file had a completely different level.
 We concluded that it was the silence at the beginning of the recording.

 ## Format analysis
 We decided to focus on the silence at the beginning of the file to study the structure of the packets.